-Youngest Pro Athletes in American History
+Youngest Pro Athletes of All Time

 It's not hard to spot a sports phenom in today's culture.
 Thanks to the internet and social media, we can see a rising star from a mile away.
 But the ability to spot talent hasn't always been so easy.